haliphax/haliphax-dot-dev/content/posts/2013-04-08-add-desktop-version-and-mark-all-as-read-links-to-tiny-tiny-rss-mobile-plugin.md

 ---
 title: 'Add "desktop version" and "mark all as read" links to Tiny Tiny RSS mobile plugin'
-tags: ['post', 'php', 'plugin', 'tool']
+tags: ["post", "php", "plugin", "tool"]
 layout: post
 ---

-I installed Tiny Tiny RSS on a server of mine, and after tinkering around with it for a little while, I turned on the built-in *mobile* plugin.
+I installed Tiny Tiny RSS on a server of mine, and after tinkering around with it for a little while, I turned on the built-in _mobile_ plugin.
 It's a wonderful little thing; it uses the iUI library to present a slick, single page application; it strips images out of the article bodies; and it automatically forwards you to the mobile version